mabyre/WPF-MVVM-ToolKit/WPFPrimsToolKit/readme.txt

 *** 24/05/2019
-it's a bit of a mess I can't really say if I work with Prism or the other MvvM Framework it is therefore more didactic than operational
+It's a bit of a mess I can't really say if I work with Prism or the other MvvM Framework It is therefore more didactic than operational

 *** 21/02/2017
 I try to work on an example "static"